Green & Sustainability

 It is common for people to use the terms "green" and "sustainable" interchangeably.
 While the terms are definitely related and have a type of hierarchal relationship, the terms are not interchangeable.

-Because computers will be running less, workspace locations will be easier to keep cool, reducing our air conditioning usage and electricity demand (saving even more money for the college).
+Because computers will be running less, workspace locations will be easier to keep cool, reducing our air conditioning usage and electricity demand (saving even more money for UH).

 Sixty percent of the electricity generated in the United States is by coal-fired electric plants.
-It takes approximately a half-ton of coal to power the average desktop computer over a year.
-By reducing the amount of electricity we use now:
+It takes approximately a half-ton of coal to power the average desktop computer over the course of a year.
+Reducing the amount of electricity we use now:

 - Betters our stewardship of a finite resource